Skip to contents

 Value

-A tibble with found rules.
+A tibble with found patterns.

 Author